gabstopper/ansible-stonesoft/docs/modules/engine_module.rst

     <td></td>
     <td></td>
 	<td>
         <p>Specify an interface for the primary heartbeat interface.
-This will default to the same interface as primary_mgt if not specified.</p>
+This will default to the same interface as primary_mgt if not specified.
+If the interface cannot be used as this management type, operation is skipped.</p>
 	</td>
 	</tr>
     </td>